LBNL-UCB-STI/beam/docs/inputs.rst

    # valid options: disabled, full, linkStatsOnly (only link stats is loaded (all the other data is got from the input directory))
    beam.warmStart.type = "disabled"
    #PATH TYPE OPTIONS: PARENT_RUN, ABSOLUTE_PATH
-   #PARENT_RUN: can be a director or zip archive of the output directory (e.g. like what get's stored on S3).
+   #PARENT_RUN: can be a director or zip archive of the output directory (e.g. like what gets stored on S3).
 We should also be able to specify a URL to an S3 output.
    #ABSOLUTE_PATH: a directory that contains required warm stats files (e.g. linkstats and eventually a plans).
    beam.warmStart.pathType = "PARENT_RUN"
    beam.warmStart.path = "https://s3.us-east-2.amazonaws.com/beam-outputs/run149-base__2018-06-27_20-28-26_2a2e2bd3.zip"
+   beam.warmStart.prepareData = false
+   beam.warmStart.samplePopulationIntegerFlag = 0
+   beam.warmStart.skimsFilePaths = []

 * warmStart.enabled: Allows you to point to the output of a previous BEAM run and the network travel times and final plan set from that run will be loaded and used to start a new BEAM run.
 * beam.warmStart.pathType: See above for descriptions.
 * beam.warmStart.path: path to the outputs to load.
 Can we a path on the local computer or a URL in which case outputs will be downloaded.
+* beam.warmStart.prepareData: Creates warmstart_data.zip that can be used for warmstart in the next beam runs.
+* beam.warmStart.samplePopulationIntegerFlag: If set to 1 then sampling of population happens even in the case of warm start.
+* beam.warmStart.skimsFilePaths: For internal use.

 Ride hail management
 ^^^^^^^^^^^^^^^^^^^^